Organ Transplant – Indications, Lab Tests, and Medications

 Organ transplantation is a surgical procedure that involves replacing a failed organ with a healthy organ donated by another individual.
 Organ transplantation is often reserved as a last resort therapeutic option in certain individuals with end-stage organ disease.
 It is generally an option for individuals that have a life expectancy of 10 or more years.
-Patients frequently have to undergo a series of laboratory tests including screening for infectious diseases (e.g., HIV, CMV, hepatitis B and C, tuberculosis) and other conditions prior to being considered a transplant candidate.
-Individuals are also normally tested for illicit drug use and screened for coexisting psychological disorders such as suicidality.
+Patients frequently have to undergo a series of laboratory tests, including screening for infectious diseases (e.g., HIV, CMV, hepatitis B and C, tuberculosis) and other conditions before being considered a transplant candidate.
+Individuals are also commonly tested for illicit drug use and screened for coexisting psychological disorders such as suicidality.

 What are the Indications for Organ Transplant?

 Patients with advanced heart disease such as cardiomyopathy and congestive heart failure are often “bridged” to heart transplantation.
 These individuals may receive chronic home infusions of pressor medications to help keep their blood pressure elevated and organs perfused until a heart is available.
-Occasionally, your cardiac surgeon will recommend surgical placement of a left ventricular assist device (LVAD).
+Your cardiac surgeon will occasionally recommend a surgical placement of a left ventricular assist device (LVAD).

 Patients with end-stage kidney disease are also often bridged to kidney transplantation.
-They typically receive placement of a hemodialysis catheter or arteriovenous fistula in order to undergo dialysis three times per week.
+They typically receive a hemodialysis catheter or arteriovenous fistula to undergo dialysis three times per week.
 Dialysis machines act like the kidneys by filtering blood and balancing fluid and electrolyte levels.

 Patients receiving lung transplantation often have respiratory failure and require continuous oxygen therapy.
 Occasionally, these individuals need assisted ventilation with a breathing machine (mechanical ventilation).
-Individuals with cirrhosis and end-stage liver disease are normally managed with medications to treat symptoms and complications of liver disease.
-They frequently receive therapeutic paracentesis and occasionally require a TIPS procedure prior to liver transplantation.
+Individuals with cirrhosis and end-stage liver disease are typically managed with medications to treat liver disease symptoms and complications.
+They frequently receive therapeutic paracentesis and occasionally require a TIPS procedure before liver transplantation.
 Those with fulminant liver failure typically require urgent liver transplantation.

-Imaging is normally obtained in patients undergoing organ transplant as well.
+Imaging is obtained in patients undergoing an organ transplant as well.
 The type of imaging and body part being imaged depends on the specific organ being transplanted.
-For example, individuals undergoing cardiac transplant frequently receive an echocardiogram (ultrasound of the heart) and CT scan of the chest.
-They also normally receive an electrocardiogram (EKG) and undergo physiologic studies such as pulmonary function tests and stress tests.
-Your cardiologist will often perform a right and left heart catheterization to measure various hemodynamic parameters prior to surgery.
+For example, individuals undergoing a cardiac transplant frequently receive an echocardiogram (ultrasound of the heart) and CT scan of the chest.
+They also usually receive an electrocardiogram (EKG) and undergo physiologic studies such as pulmonary function tests and stress tests.
+Your cardiologist will often perform a right and left heart catheterization to measure various hemodynamic parameters before surgery.

 What are the Complications of Organ Transplant?

-Organ transplant recipients are at increased risk of infection due to the immunosuppressive nature of treatment.
-Individuals can develop ordinary viral or bacterial infections, but these infections may be more severe and complicated compared to infected individuals with competent immune systems.
+Organ transplant recipients are at increased risk of infection due to the immunosuppressive nature of the treatment.
+Individuals can develop common viral or bacterial infections, but these infections may be more severe and complicated than infected individuals with competent immune systems.
 Patients can also develop nosocomial infections in the hospital due to organisms such as Methicillin-resistant Staphylococcus aureus (MRSA) or Pseudomonas aeruginosa.
 This is particularly problematic in patients with prolonged hospitalization or those requiring mechanical ventilation.

-Furthermore, patients on immunosuppressive therapy are susceptible to rare (opportunistic) infections that individuals with intact immune systems do not ordinarily suffer from.
+Furthermore, patients on immunosuppressive therapy are susceptible to rare (opportunistic) infections that individuals with intact immune systems do not ordinarily suffer.
 Potential organisms include fungal infection such as Aspergillus and Candida species.
-Patients may also develop PJP (Pneumocystis jiroveci pneumonia), a life-threatening pneumonia characterized by severe hypoxemia (low blood oxygen levels) and difficulty breathing.
+Patients may also develop PJP (Pneumocystis jiroveci pneumonia), life-threatening pneumonia characterized by severe hypoxemia (low blood oxygen levels), and difficulty breathing.
 Patients with PJP often require endotracheal intubation and mechanical ventilation.
 Cytomegalovirus (CMV) is another potential opportunistic organism that can lead to colitis (inflammation of the colon) and retinitis (inflammation of the retina), the latter of which can result in blindness.